aminamiah1/Scientific-Data-Website-/README.md

 ## Cypress

-To start using the Cypress framework, run:
+To start using the Cypress GUI, run:

 ```bash
 npm run cy:open